 The terms advertising and publicity are used interchangeably by many of us.
 But there is a considerable difference between the two.
-The key difference between the two is that; former is a paid promotion of products done with the aim of increasing sales volume; latter is an unpaid promotion through a third party aimed at creating a buzz or revealing a public interest story.
+The critical difference between the two is that; former is a paid promotion of products done with the aim of increasing sales volume.
+However, the latter is an unpaid promotion through a third party aimed at creating a buzz or revealing a public interest story.

 However, both advertising and publicity are used as a promotional tool by companies.
 Each of them has a different purpose and way of marketing the brand and its products.
 When advertising develops a brand name, publicity may create a negative impact on sales of a product.

 - What is Publicity?

 |Meaning||Advertising is a sponsored promotion done with the objective of selling the product.||Publicity is a free activity done for circulating information or news.|

 |Sub-part of||Promotion mix||Public relations|

 |Cost Involved||Involves advertising expenses||Involves no or very less expenditure on arrangements|

 |Impact||Increase in sales volume||Brings out negative or positive aspect of a product or brand|